-A guide to problems, costs, maintenance and repair for your 2006 Jeep Commander
+A guide to repairs, service, and maintenance costs for your 2006 Jeep Commander

 A water leak from the sunroof and/or headliner is often caused by clogged or misrouted sunroof drain tubes.
 Inspecting the sunroof drain tubes should be the first step in checking for the cause of these type of water leaks.

 2006 Jeep Commander Questions06 commander Jeep.
 What's causing overheating, and it is having trouble starting (1 answer)

 I left kholes today when I got in my commander I turned the key and it acted like it was trying to start, but shook made some grinding and pop sound.then would die....
 Well i have to try to start it 5 to 7 times before it actually will start......
 Also after it happen the first time when it took ...

 My key got stuck and I turned it over pretty hard to switch it over on and it broke.
 Shouldn't the key be included in replacement?

 Only dtc 2100 low bat voltage--battery was run down Starts.
 Have been having overheating issues. replaced water & thermostat. fan runs

 2006 Jeep Commander RecallsThe Engine May Turn Off Unexpectedly

 While operating the vehicle the driver may hit the ignition key with their knee, accidentally moving the key out of the run position.
 If this were to occur the engine would turn off, affecting various safety systems and increasing the risk of a crash and/or personal injury.
 As of this writing, the remedy for this recall is still under development.